 What can I do to speed up my landscape’s recovery from cold injury?

 If the landscape was in good health before the frost or freeze, nothing extra needs to be done to speed-up the recovery.
-For current Massey GreenUP Landscape customers, your December and January services provide a winterizing fertilizer with slow release Nitrogen, Potash and Magnesium, which will help strengthen the plant to withstand cold temperatures and will encourage greening when the temperatures climb in the Spring.
+For current Massey GreenUP Landscape customers, your December and January services provide a winterizing fertilizer with nutrients that will help strengthen the plant to withstand cold temperatures and will encourage greening when the temperatures climb in the Spring.
 There is no need or benefit to apply additional fertilizer immediately after a freeze.
 Spring fertilizer will be applied in February or March.